Image with graphics of different housing types

 • The City amended the Development Permit Areas Guidelines in the OCP to foster high-quality and well-designed buildings that incorporate thoughtful landscaping and contribute to a pleasant streetscape in Pitt Meadows.

-• The City must update the Official Community Plan (OCP) by the end of 2025 to ensure it aligns with the new zoning bylaws and policies as well as the projections from the interim Housing Needs Report.
+• The Province requires Local Governments to update their Official Community Plans (OCP) by the end of 2025 to ensure that policies align with the new zoning bylaws and include statements, map designations and policies to meet the housing need identified in their interim Housing Needs Report.
+On March 11, 2025, City Council received a report on the OCP update and process.

 More Information